 ➤ by Oma Gerhild Fulson

+This slow cooker pot roast recipe, aka Rinderschmorbraten im Langsamkocher, is so quick to put together in the morning.
 It's an easy way how to make pot roast that will have dinner ready, almost the moment you walk in the door.

-A 3 to 3 1/2 pound roast, together with the vegetables, will make about 6 - 8 servings.
+Use a beef rump roast or a chuck roast, well-trimmed of fat.
+A 3 to 3½ pound roast, together with the vegetables, will make about 6 - 8 servings.

 Quick crockpot recipes make it easy to have dinner ready especially on those hectic days.
 This pot roast is one that works great for company as well on those busy days.